connorskees/connorskees.github.io/content/blog/avx-png-filter.md

 [1, 1, 1, 1, 1]
 ```

 The `sub` filter operates on individual channels.
-That is, the red channel of pixel `n` is subtracted by the red channel of pixel `n - 1`, the blue channel subtracted by the prior pixel's blue channel, and so on.
+That is, the red channel of pixel `n` is subtracted by the red channel of pixel `n - 1`, the blue channel is subtracted by the prior pixel's blue channel, and so on.
 The calculation for finding the corresponding channel involves the pixel's `bpp`.

 If we look at the `sub` filter as operating on individual bytes, we say that the algorithm is `filtered[n] = unfiltered[n] - unfiltered[n - bpp]`.
 Where `bpp` is calculated based on the color type and bit depth.